Release Date: September 18, 2023

 Three-quarters of the population has the active version while a quarter of the population does not.
 And it’s only present in humans, not animals, which, Szigeti explains, is why animal models of Alzheimer’s disease and other neurodegenerative diseases often don’t accurately predict how drugs will function in humans.

-CHRFAM7A has also been implicated in many neuropsychiatric disorders, such as schizophrenia and bipolar disease.
+CHRFAM7A has also been implicated in many neuropsychiatric disorders, such as schizophrenia and bipolar disorder.

 “In this paper we show that this gene makes human brain cells develop stronger connections,” explains Szigeti, who is also director of UB’s Alzheimer’s Disease and Memory Disorders Center.